reactioncommerce/docs/docs/creating-organizing-products.md

 You can also filter by product ID:

-1. Create a CSV file with a comma-separated list of product IDs you'd like to filter.
+1. Create a CSV file with a comma-separated list of product IDs you’d like to filter.
 2. Click the **Actions** menu and choose **Filter by file**.
-3. Click **Import** and choose the CSV file you'd like to use.
+3. Click **Import** and choose the CSV file you’d like to use.
 4. Click **Filter products**.

 Once you’ve filtered the products, you can use the **Actions** menu to perform bulk actions on them, including adding or removing tags, publishing, hiding or showing, duplicating, or archiving them.